hamidrezafarzin/Server-Status/README.md

 Follow the steps below :
 1. Create a bot in Discord developer Portal and copy the token to config.json

+2. Set Your Fivem or Redm Server Ip and Port

-2. run the server_status.py
+3. run the server_status.py

-3. give yourself a administrator role
+4. give yourself a administrator role

-4. Use the "[Your-Prefix]set_status #mention-a-channel" command in a channel
+5. Use the "[Your-Prefix]set_status #mention-a-channel" command in a channel

-5. Done
+6. Done

 ## License